Pure-Web-Foundation/pure-work/readme.md

 2. Customizability (the only requirement is for each step to be an async method)
 3. Extensibility (hook into the event model, and extend each step with custom UI)
 4. 100% separation of workflow running (`Flow`) and UI handling (`<flow-ui>` web component).
+5. Imperative, as well as Dynamic/Declarative flows (using the `DynamicFlow` class)

 ### 1.2 Basic Usage (`flow-ui` Web Component)